RusselWebber/xlDuckDb/README.md

 ![Query Table](images/ExcelRangeTableQuery.png)

+> [!NOTE]
+> Multiple Excel ranges can be passed to the DuckDbQuery() function.
+Any number of ranges can be passed as the 3rd, 4th, 5th..nth argument.
+These ranges can then be referenced in the SQL query as xlRange[1], xlRange[2]..xlRange[n].

 ## Querying JSON files

 Reading data from JSON files can be difficult, particularly if the data is nested.